mkurz/deadbolt-2-guide/manuscript/10-deadbolt-scala-controllers.md

 {title="checkPermission is used to determine access", lang=scala}
 ~~~~~~~
-// the checkPermssion function of the current handler's DynamicResourceHandler will be used.
-This is a
+// the checkPermssion function of the current handler's DynamicResourceHandler
-// user-defined test in DynamicResourceHandler#checkPermission.
+// will be used.
 def permittedFunctionC = deadbolt.Pattern(value = "something arbitrary",
                                           patternType = PatternType.CUSTOM) {
   Action {